iamvenu13342/NOTES/YAML/Readme.md

-<h1> comprehensive YAML file that includes configurations for Pods, ReplicaSets, Deployments, Services, and ConfigMaps.
+<h1> Comprehensive YAML file that includes configurations for Pods, ReplicaSets, Deployments, Services, and ConfigMaps.
 This example sets up a simple web application using NGINX.</h1>

 ### YAML File